 - Practical Life

+- Sensorial

+- Mathematics

 - Language

-- Sensorial

 - Cultural Studies

-- Mathematics

-- Science / Botany
+- Science

 Practical Life activities give purpose and sequence to movement and assist the child in gaining the confidence and ability to function in the world.
 Primary students are introduced to how to take care of themselves, as well as the environment around them.
 For the Montessori preschooler, there is something special about tasks such as washing dishes, pouring water, and polishing shoes in the classroom; these tasks are exciting as it allows them to imitate adults.
 Dressing frames of zipping, buttoning, and fastening clothing are practiced.
 Each wood-framed piece of clothing isolates skills by repeating the motion over and over; helping the students towards independence in dressing.

-Water is also used for learning; which most children naturally like to play with.
-Carrying water in a pitcher and pouring it into a basin helps to perfect coordination.
 As students become more coordinated in activities, such as scrubbing a table top, their span of concentration gradually lengthens.
 Furthermore, students learn good habits and to pay attention to details.